Why are breastmilk and formula not the same?

 Think about what this means.
-It means that formulas that were touted as “just like breastmilk” in the 1890s as well as 1990s was “improved” by all sorts of changes since then.
+It means that formulas that were touted as “just like breastmilk” in the 1890s as well as 1990s were “improved” by all sorts of changes since then.
 It means that if these changes were so important to babies’ health, then what about all the babies who received “unimproved formulas” all the way back to your great great great grandmother’s time?
-These formulas were inadequate, even harmful.
+These formulas were inadequate, likely even harmful.

 And breastmilk varies from morning to evening, from day to day, from week to week.
 Because of this, it will never be duplicated by any formulas.

 Furthermore, breastmilk is full of anti-inflammatory factors, which decrease the inflammatory reaction in the baby.
 Inflammation can cause tissue damage and inflammation occurs as a result of the “battle” of immune factors against bacteria or viruses.
 In addition to the anti-inflammatory factors and the huge numbers of “good” bacteria in the intestinal tract of the breastfed baby, breastmilk helps prevent this inflammation which normally would occur when immune factors fight off microbes.
 In this way, breastmilk decreases the risk of tissue damage of the intestines, and probably one of the reasons breastfeed premature babies are less likely to get a serious, potentially life-threatening condition called necrotizing enterocolitis.